Compress, Gather, and Recompute: REFORMing Long-Context Processing in Transformers: Related Works

-\textbf{Random access approaches.} An alternative direction involves enabling random access to prior context, akin to full attention, but in a more computationally efficient manner.
+\textbf{Random access approaches.} An alternative direction is to enable random access to prior context, akin to full attention, but in a more computationally efficient manner.
 These methods typically store the full KV cache in memory and dynamically retrieve relevant tokens as needed.
 Some approaches train the model \citep{wu2022memorizing} or an auxiliary side-network \citep{wang2023augmenting} to utilize the retrieved tokens effectively.
-More recently, training-free strategies have emerged, which store the full KV cache in memory and retrieve it dynamically \citep{xiao2024infllm, liu2024reattention}.
+More recently, several strategies achieve the same goal without modifying the model parameters, by storing the full KV cache in memory and retrieving it dynamically \citep{xiao2024infllm, liu2024reattention}.
 While these methods allow random access to any part of the input sequence, they introduce significant memory overhead due to the need to maintain large caches.
 In practice, this often necessitates CPU offloading, which can further increase latency.
 Furthermore, the flexibility to access previous context may not necessarily lead to high retrieval performance.
+In contrast, \mname uses KV cache compression and constructs compact token-level embeddings using only the high-performing heads to reduce memory overhead while still maintaining high retrieval performance.